Skip to main content

 Case Load

-Each week, the fellow will spend approximately two days with the director, Dr. Sidle, and two days with the co-director, Dr. Thomas.
+Each week, the fellow will spend approximately two days with the fellowship director, Dr. Sidle, and two days with Dr. Wang.
 The fellow will have approximately one full day each week comprised of their own clinic patients and operating room cases.
 The experience is designed to optimize continuity of care, with the fellow participating in preoperative assessment, surgery and postoperative care.
-The fellow will assist with Dr. Sidle and Dr. Thomas’ cases with increasing autonomy throughout the course of the year as deemed appropriate.
+The fellow will assist with Dr. Sidle and Dr. Wang's cases with increasing autonomy throughout the course of the year as deemed appropriate.
 The fellow will be primary surgeon on any cases booked for patients seen in their clinic.
 In total, the fellow will assist and/or perform a total of 300 to 400 surgical procedures over the course of the year.

 Call Responsibilities